Cookie preferences

 Improving wellbeing in rural Ethiopian schools for learners and teachers

 Women and girls in rural Ethiopia face multiple barriers to reaching their potential.
-Link uses two approaches.
-1. train female teachers to deliver Social Emotional Learning (SEL) via Girls’ Clubs to improve resilience and confidence for vulnerable girls, and themselves.
-2. embed SEL approaches across teacher and leadership professional development to centralise wellbeing across the school’s ethos
+Link uses two approaches: train female teachers to deliver Social Emotional Learning (SEL) via Girls’ Clubs to improve resilience and confidence for vulnerable girls, and themselves; and embed SEL approaches in all teacher and leader training so that wellbeing is at the core of all teaching and learning practices

 Overview